EPW sextics vs EPW cubes: Abstract

 \section{Abstract}

-We study the period domain of double EPW cubes.
-As a consequence, we prove that a very general double EPW cube is the moduli space of stable objects on the Kuznetsov component of its corresponding Gushel-Mukai fourfolds; this answers a problem posed by Perry, Pertusi and Zhao.
-We moreover show that the moduli spaces of minimal degree elliptic curves on a very general double EPW sextic and the corresponding double EPW cube are isomorphic curves.
-This provides further evidence for a conjecture of Nesterov and Oberdieck.
+We study a correspondence between double EPW cubes and double EPW sextics, two families of polarized hyper-K\"ahler manifolds related to Gushel--Mukai fourfolds.
+We infer relations between these families in terms of Hodge structures and moduli spaces of elliptic curves.
+As an application, we prove that a very general double EPW cube is the moduli space of stable objects with respect to a suitable stability condition on the Kuznetsov component of its corresponding Gushel--Mukai fourfolds; this answers a problem posed by Perry, Pertusi and Zhao.